juanhenao21/financial_response_spread_year/paper/references_text.md

 walk dynamics of the price, even in the absence of any real information.
 (Interaction between providers)

+**The price impact of order book events** Traditionally, the above “one sell for one buy” paradox is resolved by arguing that there are in fact two types of traders coexisting in the ecology of financial markets:

+* “informed” traders who place market orders for immediate execution, at the cost of paying half the bid-ask spread, and
+* uninformed (or less informed) market makers who provide liquidity by placing limit orders on both sides of the order book, hoping to earn part of the bid-ask spread.
+(Type of traders)

+Quantitative studies of the price impact of market orders have by now firmly established a number of stylized facts:

+* Buy (sell) trades on average impact the price up (down).
+In other words, there is a strong correlation between price returns over a given time interval and the market order imbalance on the same interval.
+* The impact curve as a function of the volume of the trade is strongly concave.
+  In other words, large volumes impact the price only marginally more than small volumes.
+* The sign of market orders is strongly autocorrelated in time.
+Despite this, the dynamics of the midpoint is very close to being purely diffusive.
+(Impact of market orders)

+**Econophysics: Empirical facts and agent-based models** “Econophysics” was coined by H. E. Stanley by a merging of the words ‘Economics’ and ‘Physics’, at an international conference on Statistical Physics held in Kolkata in 1995
+(Origin word econophysics)

+Economics deals with how societies efficiently use their resources to produce valuable commodities and distribute them among different people or economic agents.
+It is a discipline related to almost everything around us, starting from the marketplace through the environment to the fate of nations.
+(Definition economics)

+On a general level, both economics and physics deal with “everything around us”, despite with different perspectives.
+On a practical level, the goals of both disciplines can be either purely theoretical in nature or strongly oriented toward the improvement of the quality of life.
+On a more technical side, analogies often become equivalences.
+(Similarities physics and economics)

+Branch of physics that combines the principles and procedures of statistics with the laws of both classical and quantum mechanics, particularly with respect to the field of thermodynamics.
+It aims to predict and explain the measurable properties of macroscopic systems on the basis of the properties and behavior of the microscopic constituents of those systems.
+(Definition statistical mechanics)

+The term “complex systems” was coined to cover the great variety of such systems which include examples from physics, chemistry, biology and also social sciences.
+The concepts and methods of statistical physics turned out to be extremely useful in application to these diverse complex systems including economic systems.
+Many complex systems in natural and social environments share the characteristics of competition among interacting agents for resources and their adaptation to dynamically changing environment.
+(Definition complex systems)

+Different kinds of financial time series have been recorded and studied for decades, but the scale changed twenty years ago.
+The computerization of stock exchanges that took place all over the world in the mid 1980’s and early 1990’s has lead to the explosion of the amount of data recorded.
+Nowadays, all transactions on a financial market are recorded tick-by-tick, i.e. every event on a stock is recorded with a timestamp defined up to the millisecond, leading to huge amounts of data.
+(Data acquisition change)

+The concept of “stylized facts” is adopted to describe empirical facts that arose in statistical studies of financial time series and that seem to be persistent across various time periods, places, markets, assets, etc.
+(Stylized facts definition)

+It has been largely observed and it is the first stylized fact, that the empirical distributions of financial returns and log-returns are fat-tailed.
+(Returns fat-tailed)

+There is no evidence of correlation between successive returns, which is the second “stylized-fact”.
+The autocorrelation function decays very rapidly to zero, even for a few lags of 1 minute.
+(No correlation between successive returns)

+Absence of correlation between returns must no be mistaken for a property of independence and identical distribution: price fluctuations are not identically distributed and the properties of the distribution change with time.
+In particular, absolute returns or squared returns exhibit a long-range slowly decaying auto correlation function.
+This phenomena is widely known as “volatility clustering”, and was formulated by Mandelbrot (1963) as “large changes tend to be followed by large changes -of either sign - and small changes tend to be followed by small changes”.
+(Volatility clustering)

+It has been observed that as one increases the time scale over which the returns are calculated, the fat-tail property becomes less pronounced, and their distribution approaches the Gaussian form.
+(Returns in large scales)

+Calendar time is the time usually used to compute statistical properties of financial time series.
+This means that computing these statistics involves sampling, which might be a delicate thing to do when dealing for example with several stocks with different liquidity.
+(Calendar time)

+Let us first introduce event time.
+Using this count, time is increased by one unit each time one order is submitted to the observed market.
+This framework is natural when dealing with the simulation of financial markets, as it will be showed in the companion paper.
+The main outcome of event time is its “smoothing” of data.
+(Event time)

+Another count of time might be relevant, and we call it trade time or transaction time.
+Using this count, time is increased by one unit each time a transaction happens.
+The advantage of this count is that limit orders submitted far away in the order book, and may thus be of lesser importance with respect to the price series, do not increase the clock by one unit.
+(Transaction time)

+Going on with focusing on important events to increase the clock, we can use tick time.
+Using this count, time is increased by one unit each time the price changes.
+Thus consecutive market orders that progressively “eat” liquidity until the first best limit is removed in an order book are counted as one unit time.
+(Tick time)

+We have seen above that when the sampling size increases, the distribution of the log-returns tends to be more Gaussian.
+This property is much better seen using trade time.
+(Aggregational normality in trade time)

+It is well-known that the series of the signs of the trades on a given stock (usual convention: +1 for a transaction at the ask price, −1 for a transaction at the bid price) exhibit large autocorrelation.
+A very plausible explanation of this phenomenon relies on the execution strategies of some major brokers on a given markets.
+These brokers have large transaction to execute on the account of some clients.
+In order to avoid market making move because of an inconsiderably large order, they tend to split large orders into small ones.
+(Autocorrelation of trade signs in tick time)

+Activity on financial markets is of course not constant throughout the day. the observed market activity is larger at the beginning and the end of the day, and more quiet around midday.
+Such a U-shaped curve is well-known.
+(Intraday seasonality)

+Correlation is defined as a relation existing between phenomena or things or between mathematical or statistical variables which tend to vary, be associated, or occur together in a way not expected on the basis of chance alone.
+(Correlation)

+When we talk about correlations in stock prices, what we are really interested in are relations between variables such as stock prices, order signs, transaction volumes, etc. and more importantly how these relations affect the nature of the statistical distributions and laws which govern the price time series.
+(Correlation in stock prices)

+If there are $N$ assets with price $P_{i}(t)$ for asset $i$ at time $t$, then the logarithmic return of stock $i$ is
+$r_{i}(t) = \ln P_{i}(t) - \ln P_{i}(t − 1)$, which for a certain consecutive
+sequence of trading days forms the return vector $r_{i}$.
+In order to characterize the synchronous time evolution of stocks, the equal time correlation coefficients between stocks $i$ and $j$ is defined as
+$$\rho_{ij}=\frac{\left\langle r_{i}r_{j}\right\rangle -\left\langle r_{i}\right
+\rangle \left\langle r_{j}\right\rangle }{\sqrt{\left[\left\langle r_{i}^{2}
+\right\rangle -\left\langle r_{i}\right\rangle ^{2}\right]\left[\left\langle
+r_{j}^{2}\right\rangle -\left\langle r_{j}\right\rangle ^{2}\right]}}$$
+where $\left\langle \ldots \right\rangle$ indicates a time average over the trading days included in the return vectors.
+These correlation coefficients form an $N \times N$ matrix with $−1 \le \rho_{ij} \le 1$.
+If $\rho_{ij} = 1$, the stock price changes are completely correlated; if  $\rho_{ij} = 0$, the stock price changes are uncorrelated, and if $\rho_{ij} = -1$, then the stock price changes are completely anti-correlated.
+(Correlation matrix)

+Earlier estimates... pag 16

 ## Trades per minute